yudhistira-arya/typescript-knowledge-sharing/README.md

     * If used correctly, it's more refactoring friendly than JavaScript
     * If used correctly, it can provide accurate *Intellisense* (code auto-complete)

+**NOTE**: Since Typescript is a superset of JavaScript, a strong primer of JavaScript is recommended.
+Most of the topics in this knowledge sharing are actually core JavaScript concepts (especially related to ECMAScript 6 and above).

 ### Configuration

 Dependencies: